nsip/sif34_assessment/README.md

 * The object is timestamped
 * The object will indicate which iteration of submission the draft reflects
 * Each Grading Assignment Submission Draft may be scored separately.
 This is reflected in an optional link to a separate instance of GradingAssignmentScore

-##Other conclusions from Workshop:

-* Test rubrics will need to be captured (deferred)